Click on the image to enlarge it.

 “O LORD, you have seen this; be not silent.
 Do not be far from me, O Lord.
 Awake, and rise to my defense!
 Contend for me, my God and Lord.
 Vindicate me in your righteousness, O LORD my God; do not let them gloat over me.
 Do not let them think, ‘Aha, just what we wanted!’ or say, ‘We have swallowed him up.'”
 (Psalm 35:22-25)

-“Do not take revenge, my friends, but leave room for God’s wrath, for it is written: ‘It is mind to avenge; I will repay,’ says the Lord.”
+“Do not take revenge, my friends, but leave room for God’s wrath, for it is written: ‘It is mine to avenge; I will repay,’ says the Lord.”
 (Romans 12:19)

 This drawing came out of two experiences where I was falsely accused and condemned.